 Welcome to seanbaileyarchitecture.com.
 This platform showcases some of my personal work and interests and life goals throughout my life and career.
-I graduated from the MArch course at the Welsh School of Architecture in 2018 and more recently the Part III Professional Studies course in 2020, I am now working as an architect in London.
+I graduated from the MArch course at the Welsh School of Architecture in 2018 and more recently the Part III Professional Studies course in 2020, I am now working as a chartered architect in London.
 I continue to pursue my voyage through the labyrinth of the architectural world looking for bigger and better challenges in my life and truly enjoy pushing myself to new limits.

 – Sean Bailey, 2023